physik932/code-sample/README.md

 #### 2018-04-01 - Morning
 I finally got the deployment to Amazon's Elastic Beanstalk to work with help of the Maven Assembly Plugin.
 The plugin picks up the Dockerfile and JAR file into a ZIP file when I run `mvn clean package`.
-I uploaded the zip into a new Elastic Beanstalk application configured for a single docker container and a web server.
+I uploaded the zip into a new Elastic Beanstalk application configured for a single Docker container and a web server.
 The Dockerfile was set up with Java 8 and the rest of the settings were minimal.
 Once set up, I was able to access it at `http://motd.us-east-2.elasticbeanstalk.com/`.
 I used Postman to test the PUT function with a new MOTD as the message body.